akashskypatel/Reverbio/.github/pull_request_template.md

 - [ ] Suggested Artists loads with Image and Labels successfully.
 - [ ] Recommended for you loads with Image and Labels successfully.
 - [ ] Refresh Home Page completes successfully.
 - [ ] Liking artist, playlist, and song completes successfully.
+(Large screen/Landscape only)
 - [ ] Navigating to an playlist page to confirm artwork, playlist name and song list loads.
 - [ ] Navigating to an artist page and confirm functionality below.